mseong123/Inception/README.md

 cd Inception
 make
 ```
 This will automatically set up all above services and run them.
-Use `docker ps` to see if all processes are up.
+Run `docker ps` in your shell/bash terminal to see if all processes are up.